awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-rtmp-creating.md

    You can put media player files and media files in the same bucket\.

+1. Create an RTMP distribution for your media files:
+   + For more information about creating an RTMP distribution using the CloudFront console, see [Creating an RTMP Distribution Using the CloudFront Console](distribution-rtmp-creating-console.md)\.
-1. Create an RTMP distribution for your media files by using the CloudFront API\.
-For more information, see [CreateStreamingDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateStreamingDistribution.html) in the *Amazon CloudFront API Reference*\.
+   + For information about creating an RTMP distribution using the CloudFront API, see [CreateStreamingDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateStreamingDistribution.html) in the *Amazon CloudFront API Reference*\.

 1. Configure your media player\.
 For more information, see [Configuring the Media Player](Streaming_URLs.md)\.